ARTICLE I - MEMBERSHIP

 SECTION 4.
 Accounting System and Reports.

 The board of trustees shall cause to be established and maintained a complete accounting system which, among other things, and subject to applicable laws and rules and regulations of any regulatory body, shall conform to such accounting system as may from time to time be designated by the administrator of the Rural Utilities Services of the United States of America.
 The board of trustees shall also after the close of each fiscal year cause to be made by a Certified Public Accountant a full and complete audit of the accounts, books, and financial condition of the Cooperative as of the end of such fiscal year.
-A report of such audit shall be submitted to the members at the next following annual meeting.
+A report of such audit may be submitted to the members at the next annual meeting.

 SECTION 5.
 Area Coverage.